 The young caterpillar is densely covered with yellow setae.
 The older caterpillar’s setae are either pale yellow or white.
 All instars have thin, black setae on the first and third abdominal segments.
 On the eighth abdominal segment, there is one tuft of black setae.
 The caterpillar will reach a length 50 mm (2 inches).
 Caution should be taken in handling the caterpillar, as the hollow setae may break off into human skin, releasing a toxin which can produce a rash.

-4. Big Headed C4.
-Big Headed Caterpillar
+4. Big Headed Caterpillar

 This bizarre creature is found below the altitude of 600m in undisturbed, subtropical rain forest, and survives entirely on the vine Carronia multisepalea, a collapsed shrub that provides the food and habitat the moth requires in order to breed.
 Due to habitat destruction and tourist disturbance it is listed as nationally endangered in Australia.

-5. The Wattle Cu5.
-The Wattle Cup Caterpillar
+5. The Wattle Cup Caterpillar

 The Wattle Cup Caterpillar (Calcarifera ordinata) is a moth of the Limacodidae family.
 It is widespread in northern Australia, south to Geraldton, Alice Springs & Brisbane.
 The caterpillar is bright yellow with blue-green and orange colours.
 There are a number of tubercles around its body.
 They have reduced legs and move using a slug-like movement of the underside of the body.

-6. The Queen of Spain F6.
-The Queen of Spain Fritillary
+6. The Queen of Spain Fritillary

 The Queen of Spain Fritillary caterpillar, a beautiful butterfly species lives from North Africa to Japan.
 It is distinctly migratory in Western Europe, reaching almost as far north as the Arctic Circle.
 It lives also in Sweden, Finland and the Netherlands.